OctopusDeploy/blog/blog/2023-04/live-updates-kubernetes-objects-deployments/index.md

 - **[Upgrade a Helm Chart](https://octopus.com/docs/deployments/kubernetes/helm-update)** (support for this step is coming soon)
 - **Run a kubectl CLI Script**

-In this demo, you create a simple project that uses a **[Deploy raw Kubernetes YAML](https://octopus.com/docs/deployments/kubernetes#raw-yaml-step)** step.
+In this post, you create a simple project that uses a **[Deploy raw Kubernetes YAML](https://octopus.com/docs/deployments/kubernetes#raw-yaml-step)** step.

 ![screenshot showing the Deploy raw Kubernetes YAML step](raw-yaml-step.png)

-You need to create a Kubernetes deployment resource with 3 replicas that run the nginx container.
+You need to create a Kubernetes deployment resource with 3 replicas that run the NGINX container.
 To do this, use this YAML as an inline script:

     ```yaml
     apiVersion: apps/v1